 If one were to extract the thirteen epistles authored by the apostle Paul and throw them in the trash, the reader of that newly modified 53 book Bible would be capable of understanding the “why” of salvation, the “what” of salvation, and the “who” of salvation.
 One can understand why we need salvation by reading the entirety of the Bible.
 One can understand what salvation is by reading the entirety of the Bible.
 One can understand who the Saviour is by reading the entirety of the Bible.

-As we transition into our next question, “how does salvation work,” we must recognize that a person cannot obtain a correct answer to that question without having the thirteen Pauline epistles that they previously threw in the trash.
+As we transition into our next question, “how does salvation work,” we must recognize that a person cannot obtain a correct answer to that question without having the thirteen Pauline epistles that were previously thrown in the trash.
 The same holds true for the two questions that follow the “how” of salvation.
 One cannot know “where” the correct gospel is, the offer of salvation, without the thirteen Pauline epistles.
 Likewise, one cannot understand “when” salvation occurs without reading and correctly understanding the Pauline epistles.
-Thus, this seven-part series, with Part 7 being the conclusion and discussion concerning how we are to respond, can be broken down as follows:
+Thus, our application of these six simple questions against the subject of salvation can be broken down as follows:

 The “how” aspect of salvation was not revealed until it was given to the apostle Paul by the Lord Jesus Christ.
 This “how” aspect of salvation is specifically the mystery information that we learn from the apostle Paul and from no other apostle.
 Paul tells us how salvation works and he tells us how salvation can work at any time in history.

 Most within the Bible’s documented history did not know how salvation could work.
-They knew what they were getting, who was giving it, and that they needed it (our first three parts within this series), but they did not know how it could happen.
+They knew what they were getting, who was giving it, and that they needed it (our first three questions within our series), but they did not know how it could happen.

 We can know that we need salvation.
 We can know what salvation is.
 We can know that God provides salvation and that He provides it through Jesus Christ, God manifested in the flesh.
 Once we have that understanding, we are then faced with a judicial issue that we must deal with.
 Man stands guilty before God and God, in Jesus Christ, is a righteous Judge.
 He is a righteous Judge because He is God and Man.
 But on what basis can a righteous God give salvation to sinful man?
 That is not a just transaction by itself.
 How does this transaction happen?
 How can God justly give this salvation to man who does not deserve it, but otherwise deserves to be punished for his sin, and still maintain His righteousness?